Examples

 *

-* EZ comes with 26 built-in modules.
+* EZ ships with many built-in modules.
 Import them with @name.

 * No package manager needed — everything ships with the compiler.